-Katelyn Runck Flaunts Incredible Muscles In Barely-There Blue Bikini By The Ocean
+Katelyn Runck Flaunts Incredible Muscles In Barely There Blue Bikini By The Ocean

 Katelyn Runck turned up the heat to the max in her latest Instagram post on Thursday.
 The model shared a series of images on her feed in which she posed oceanside and rocked a light blue bikini that barely fit over her assets and showed off her insane muscles.

-The photos showed Katelyn standing on what looked to be wooden steps or platforms in front of a grassy rock formation.
+The photos showed Katelyn standing on what looked to be wooden steps in front of a grassy rock formation.
 In the background, the ocean could be seen crashing onto the shore.
-It appeared to be a cloudless, bright day as the evening sun set over Katelyn, pouring golden light over her toned body.
+It appeared to be a bright and cloudless day as the evening sun set over Katelyn, pouring golden light over her toned body.
 She looked as radiant as ever in her swimwear.

-Katelyn’s ensemble featured a light blue, plunging top with strings that attached to both shoulder straps and met between her breasts.
+Katelyn’s ensemble featured a light blue plunging top with strings that attached to both shoulder straps and met between her breasts.
 The top’s low neckline did little to contain Katelyn’s ample cleavage.
 The sides also dipped low, revealing some sideboob.
 Katelyn looked close to a wardrobe malfunction as the tiny fabric pulled over her bust.

 Katelyn’s flat, toned tummy was on full display between the top and a matching U-shaped thong.
 The front of the thong remained low on Katelyn’s waist to show off her abs, while the sides came up high above her hips and drew attention to her hourglass figure.
 Her long, lean legs were fully exposed.

 Katelyn did not wear any accessories with her outfit.
-She did appear to sport a full face of makeup, however, including what looked to be bronzer, highlighter, and a light pink lipstick.
-Her long, brunette hair fell down her shoulders in luscious waves.
+She appeared to sport a full face of makeup, including what looked to be bronzer, highlighter, and a light pink lipstick.
+Her long brunette hair fell down her shoulders in luscious waves.

 The first photo showed Katelyn with one hip pushed out to the side as she straightened her back and flexed her ab muscles.
 She stared at the camera with pursed lips and allowed the wind to blow through her hair.
 In the second image, the model rested one foot on a step and pointed her toes, which elongated her pins.
 She looked off into the distance.

 Katelyn’s post garnered more than 6,000 likes and nearly 400 comments in an hour, proving to be a hit with her fans.
-Many of the babe’s followers expressed admiration for her stunning body in the comments section.
+Many of her followers expressed admiration for her stunning body in the comments section.

 “You’re shining as usual,” one fan said with heart-eye emoji.